Skip to content

 Antarctica swarms with hundreds of thousands of astonishing seals.
 From the crabeater seal, which does not eat crabs, to the Weddell seal, which sings like a space intruder, Antarctic seals are interesting and sometimes somewhat fuzzy.

-Ensured under the Antarctic Arrangement’s Show for the Preservation of Antarctic Seals, these marine warm-blooded animals thrive in the cool shelter of the Southern Sea.
+Ensured under the Antarctic Arrangement’s Show for the Preservation of Antarctic Seals, these marine warm-blooded animals thrive in the cool shelter of the Southern Ocean.

-There are different types of seals that take shelter in the Southern Sea.
+Different types of seals take shelter in the Southern Sea.
 These include Weddell seals, Crabeater seals, Leopard seals, Southern elephant seals and others.

 Whales

-During the summer, whales appear in Antarctic waters in large schools.
+During the summer, whales appear in large schools in Antarctic waters.
 As they migrate, they devour an abundance of Antarctic krill (Euphrasia superba) that twists inside the midst of the ocean ice.
-Several species of whales can be found in Antarctic waters, making it one of the richest areas for whale diversity in the world.
+Several species of whales can be found in Antarctic waters, making it one of the most whale-rich areas in the world.

 The different whale species found in the area include Humpback Whales, Minke Whales, Fin Whales, Blue Whales, and even Orcas (Killer Whales)!

-Annually, the whales start to show up in November.
-They reach the highest number in February, which means they migrate through the nearby waters during the Antarctic summer.
+The whales start to show up in November each year.
+They reach their highest numbers in February, indicating they migrate through the nearby waters during the Antarctic summer.
 These whales play a crucial role in the Antarctic ecosystem, regulating the populations of their prey species and contributing to the overall health of the marine environment.

 Snow Petrels

-The snow petrel is one of the Antarctic’s littlest yet generally lovely creatures.
+The snow petrel is one of the Antarctic’s littlest yet most lovely creatures.
 Aside from their bruised eyes and snout, they are as white as ice and about the same size as a pigeon.
-However, they are intriguing because, despite being so little, they are powerful and have figured out how to endure the super Antarctic conditions and wind chill.
+However, they are intriguing because, despite being so small, they are powerful and have figured out how to endure the super Antarctic conditions and wind chill.

 Truth be told, snow petrels are tough enough to live for as long as 20 years.
 Since they are so seemingly perpetual, their populace is very sound; indeed, there are around 4 million snow petrels in nature!